David M. Levine: Writing

+Levine co-wrote, with Rose Lichter-Marck, the film PRƎPPY, a feature film about the Preppy Murder, which will begin shooting in September 2026 with Janicza Bravo directing.
+He has been a longtime contributor to BOMB Magazine.

 Levine's father was one of the executors of the estate of Mark Rothko, a situation that turned into a protracted legal dispute, the Rothko Case.
 He wrote about the effect that had on his family and his career for Triple Canopy in Matter of Rothko.

 Awards and recognition

 Levine was a 2013 Fellow in Visual Arts at the Radcliffe Institute for Advanced Study.
 He was the recipient of a 2018 Guggenheim Fellowship.
 His installation Habit received a 2013 Village Voice Obie award.

 His work has been presented by MoMA, Mass MoCA, PS1, and the Museum of Fine Arts, Boston.
-He has received fellowships and grants from the New York Foundation for the Arts, the MacDowell Colony, the Watermill Center and the Foundation for Contemporary Arts.
+He has received fellowships and grants from the New York Foundation for the Arts, the Watermill Center, and the Foundation for Contemporary Arts.
+He did two MacDowell residencies—one in 2014 and one in 2025.

+He won a Spark Award from Harvard in 2026.